-We now argue that the DCP with boolean and fuzzy data can be validated by using this new weighted framework.
+We now argue that the DCP with boolean and quantitative data can be validated by using this new weighted framework.
 We give a proof and an example to illustrate this.
-Consider figure 1, where items in the transaction are assigned weights and a user defined supports threshold is set to 0.01.

-In figure 1, for each itemset, weighted support WS (the number above each itemset) is calculated by using definition 3 and weighted confidence WC (the number on top of each itemset i.e. above weighted support) is calculated by using definition 4.
-If an itemset weighted support is above the threshold, the itemset is frequent and we mark it with colour background, otherwise it is with white background, meaning that it's not large.
+Consider figure 1, where items in the transaction are assigned weights with supports above a user threshold.
+In figure 1, for each itemset, weighted support WS (the number above each itemset) is calculated by using definition 3 and weighted confidence WC (the number on top of each itemset) is calculated by using definition 4.
+If an itemset's weighted support is above the threshold, the itemset is frequent and we mark it with colour background and compared to the white background, meaning that it's not large.